ERA & Publications

 If you are contributing a chapter to a publication you might not have control over who you publish with.
 It is important however to consider the publication's eligibility for ERA, as well as the impact of the publication.

-For a journal article is that it meets ERA criteria, it is essential that the work goes through an approved peer review process.
+For a journal article to meet ERA criteria, it is essential that the work goes through an approved peer review process and is listed on the ERA journal list.

 Open access journals